Characteristics of the Image

 - Image has properties associated with a 3D, high-definition, photographic negative!

-- As a criminal, this man had been buried making use of a very rare and expensive cloth of fine linen with a unique, herringbone weave—a type of cloth not manufactured during the Middle Ages.
+- As a criminal, this man had been buried making use of a rare and very expensive cloth of fine linen with a unique, herringbone weave—a type of cloth not manufactured during the Middle Ages.
 The cloth fits the Biblical description of a high-priestly undergarment (tunic).

 - The image is of a real man—approximately 5' 11", 175 lbs., 30-35 years of age, with distinctive Jewish traits (e.g., hair in a pigtail)—who had undergone a unique crucifixion, matching the crucifixion of Jesus in the Biblical record.
 In that regard, one should take note of the fact that the emperor, Constantine, outlawed crucifixion in the early fourth century.